-External valuers are involved for valuation of significant assets, such as land and buildings and investment properties.
+External valuers are involved for valuation of significant assets where appropriate.
 Selection criteria include market knowledge, reputation, independence and whether professional standards are maintained.
 For the purpose of fair value disclosures, the reporting unit has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy.